 - A flexible working scheme which has no core hours and excellent opportunities for home, part-time, term-time or flexible working arrangements (job share) on top of the standard full time working;

-- 26 days annual leave, which increases to 30 days after five years service, in addition to 10.5 public and privilege leave days;
+- 25 days annual leave, moving to 30 days in annual increments (1 day per year) over 5 years of continuous service, in addition to 8 days bank holidays and 1 day privilege leave days.

 - Maternity/adoption leave entitlement of 26 weeks;